ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **4. What is the number of events for each event type?**

- Step 1: use the COUNT and GROUP BY function to calculate the number of events for each event type from "events" table. <br>
+ -  Use the COUNT and GROUP BY function to calculate the number of events for each event type from "events" table. <br>
- Step 2: use the JOIN function to combine "events" and "event_identifier" tables so we can get the event_name for each event_type.  <br>
+ -  Use the JOIN function to combine "events" and "event_identifier" tables so we can get the event_name for each event_type.  <br>
- Step 3: ORDER BY event_type to have a clear view. <br>
+ -  ORDER BY event_type to have a clear view. <br>

 ````sql
 SELECT a.event_type,